aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_install.md

 # Elastic DMA (EDMA) Installation and Frequently Asked Questions

+## :exclamation: Please Note: Support for EDMA driver has ended.
+AWS strongly recommends moving applications to XDMA driver.
+EDMA driver will be deprecated and removed starting Developer Kit release 1.4.7.

 EDMA is a Linux kernel driver provided by AWS for using DMA and/or User-defined interrupts for AWS FPGAs.
 Please see [EDMA README](README.md) for details.

 # Table of Contents